nats-io/nats.rb/README.md

     end

-See under examples and benchmark for more..
+See examples and benchmark for more..